-In today’s world of growing technologies, many companies are now faced with the task of disposing old hard drives and media that is no longer used, known as e-waste.
+In today’s world of growing technologies, many companies are now faced with the task of disposing of old hard drives and media that is no longer used, known as e-waste.
 There are different categories of e-waste from household products to items that you would only see at a work office.
-Office companies with e-waste such as memory sticks, disc drives and hard drives need to determine what to do with this e-waste, especially since sensitive and identifying information has been stored on these devices.
-Recycling these old products is one of the best ways to get of old data in a secure and environmentally friendly way.
+Office companies with e-waste such as memory sticks, disc drives, and hard drives need to determine what to do with this e-waste, especially since sensitive and identifying information has been stored on these devices.
+Recycling these old products is one of the best ways to get rid of past data in a secure and environmentally friendly way.

 You might be wondering, how is electronic waste recycled?
 One of the main ways this takes place is through the physical destruction of the devices.
-The process begins though before that, when a request is made from a company that is wanting to get rid of its e-waste.
+The process begins though before that when a request is made from a company that is wanting to get rid of its e-waste.
 A third party e-waste recycling company will go directly to the company and pick up the e-waste, storing it in a locked container, before taking it to the destruction facility.
 Once it arrives at the facility, all the e-waste devices are recorded in an itemized list and scanned once it is ready for shredding.
-The devices are put in a machine that will physically destroy the e-waste, after that, all recyclable materials are gathered and recycled.
+The devices are put in a machine that will physically destroy the e-waste; after that, all recyclable materials are gathered and recycled.
 A certificate of destruction, along with a detailed destruction log, will be provided back to the company once all items have been destroyed and recycled.